JeffersonLab/clas12alignment/fmt/README.md

 After the program runs, it shows
 ![dz 0.5 results](readme_img/example_dz_0.5.png)
 showing that the z shift for each layer is about -4.0 cm.
-Knowing this, a second execution of the script is performed including the found z shifts and a bigger number of events:
+Knowing this, a second execution of the script is performed, including the found z shifts and a greater number of events:

 ```bash
 ./run.sh /path/to/out_clas_012439.hipo -z -4.0 -4.0 -4.0 -n 1000000 -v dZ \